epelic/Openwebrx-plus-stereo/README.md

 Check it here: http://maxmountainstation.ddns.net:8073/

+TO DO LIST:

+- Opus stream at 128 Kbs stereo instead than ADPCM
+- Resolve the clipping issue on DAB audio when converted by Dablin.

 ## Automatic installation on Raspberry Pi

 This installer is intended for an existing, working Debian/Raspberry Pi OS